-An agency is required to prepare a regulatory analysis under NDCC Section 28-32-08, if within 20 days after the notice date for a rule hearing a written request for the analysis is filed by the Governor or a member of the Legislative Assembly or if the impact of the proposed rule on the regulated community is expected to exceed \$50,000.
-The regulatory analysis must describe persons that probably will be affected by the rule, including classes that will bear costs and classes that will benefit from the proposed rule.
-The analysis must describe probable economic impact of the proposed rule and probable cost to the agency to implement and enforce the rule.
+Administrative agencies and the North Dakota Ethics Commission are required to prepare a regulatory analysis under NDCC Section 28-32-08, if within 20 days after the notice date for a rule hearing a written request for the analysis is filed by the Governor or a member of the Legislative Assembly or if the impact of the proposed rule on the regulated community is expected to exceed \$50,000.
+The regulatory analysis must describe persons that likely will be affected by the rule, including classes that will bear costs and classes that will benefit from the proposed rule.
+The analysis must describe probable economic impact of the proposed rule and probable cost to the agency or the commission to implement and enforce the rule.